 If you have already done your theory training beforehand and have the necessary paperwork issued by a RTO or an employer, to show you were enrolled in a course and completed your theory training, then the answer is ‘Yes’, we should be able to progress you through to your practical exam and finalisation of assessment.

 If you have 40 hours logged in a logbook where no theory or formal forklift drivers training was done before you started recording hours in that logbook the answer is a definite ‘No’.

 Is my New Zealand (or Overseas) Forklift Licence valid for work in Australia?

 No, you need to “cross your licence over” to an Australian Licence.
-You can contact Workplace Health and Safety Queensland 1300 369 915 to see if you qualify for an automatic transfer.
+You can contact Workplace Health and Safety Queensland 1300 362 128 to see if you qualify for an automatic transfer.
 However, in our experience licences that can be swapped straight over are in the minority.
-Most overseas forklift licence holders have to undertake some gap training and recertification.
-If your licence is current and you have recent forklift drivers experience, you may qualify for a 1-day RPL gap training course.
+Most overseas forklift licence holders have to undertake some gap training and re-certification.
+If your licence is current and you have recent forklift drivers experience, you may qualify for a 1-day RPL gap training course, plus assessments.
 If your forklift licence is over 5 or 6 years old and it’s been a while since you have used a machine, you will probably find that the full forklift training course or 2-stage course is better suited to your needs.

 Do I receive a national Forklift / Order Picker licence at the end of course?

 Yes.
 It is a QLD issued licence recognised nationally and renewable every 5 years.

 What do I need to drive a Forklift on the road in QLD?

 When driving a forklift on the road, the machine needs to be either road registered or a permit (or exemption) obtained.
 You also need a high-risk forklift licence and a current QLD driving licence (for the class of car is fine).

 What do I do if I missed the 60 day lodgement deadline for my Forklift Licence?